alonshrestha/blog.alonshrestha.com.np/_posts/2019-09-04-Create-and-host-your-online-portfolio-for-free-Usign-Github.md

 ![](/assets/images/blog/2019-09-05/5.PNG)
 # Step3: Create Portfolio

-Now you will be directed to edit `index.md` page.
-This page will be the home page of your portfolio.
-Edit this page by replacing with your content using the same syntax or HTML syntax.
+Once you choose a theme, you will be redirected to its ‘index.md’ page.
+This page will be the homepage of your portfolio.
+Edit this page with the content suitable with your profile using the same syntax or you can even use the HTML tags.

 > **Example**